Seeing Your Retina

-A Mini Maglite or a penlight with an incandescent bulb (CAUTION: do not try this with an LED Mini Maglite; the bulb is too bright to hold so close to your eye)
+CAUTION: Do not try this activity with an LED Maglite.
+The LED is too bright to hold this close to your eye.

-Wrap the dowel in aluminum foil (click to enlarge image).
+- Wrap the dowel completely in aluminum foil (click to enlarge image).

-Unscrew and remove the front of the Mini Maglite.
+- Unscrew and remove the front cover of the Mini Maglite.
 The light will come on as a dim point source.

 Hold the Mini Maglite about 1 cm in front of, and slightly below, the center of one of your pupils.
 (Don't poke yourself in the eye!
 It's best to wear eye protection and hold the light just in front of it.)

 Look at the sheet of black construction paper (click to enlarge the diagram below).
 The black paper should fill your field of view.

 While looking straight ahead, move the light slowly from side to side a short distance, about 0.5 cm in each direction.
 Do not follow the motion of the light with your eye—keep looking straight ahead as you move the light back and forth for 20 seconds.

 Notice what appears in your field of vision.
 It will look like the branches of a tree, or the branching of a river viewed from high above.